lorenz-liu/lorenz-liu.github.io/src/data/about.md

 Prior to this, I finished my undergraduate study at the **[School of Computer Science and Engineering, Beihang University (Beijing, China)](https://scse.buaa.edu.cn/)**, from which I receive my **B.Eng. in Computer Science and Technology**.

-For leisure, I enjoy playing cello and guitar; I also love billiard, basketball, cycling, swimming, soccer, and badminton.
+For leisure, I enjoy playing cello and guitar; I also love billiards, basketball, cycling, swimming, soccer, and badminton.

 ------